myckakamil/smokeping-playbook/README.md

 ```

 ## Variables
-Sensitive variables like client IP addresses and thir client number are stored in `vars/vault.yaml`.
+Sensitive variables like your public IP addresses are stored in `vars/vault.yaml`.
 To edit:
 ```
 ansible-vault edit vars/vault.yaml
 ```